This post has been sponsored by Newport Butane, however, all opinions and ideas expressed here are my own.

-Growing up, I never really had lemon meringue pie or lemon curd.
+Growing up, I never really had desserts like my lemon ricotta cake, lemon meringue pie, or even lemon curd.
 It’s ironic because I was born and raised in California, which is home to many, many lemon trees.

 It’s a shame I didn’t enjoy delicious lemon desserts like this French lemon tart until my first trip to Paris.